guyonphone/UltraWide/README.md

 UltraWide has also been built with the Millennium community guidelines in mind.
 The theme uses local CSS and JavaScript, does not collect user data, and does not load third-party scripts or styles.

-The theme should also remain compatible with Steam's default color changer, since the design is intended to work with Steam rather than override its entire visual identity.

 ## What is not redesigned yet

 UltraWide is currently focused on the main Store experience.